 Will Barrett, a lonely widower, suffers from a depression so severe that he decides he doesn’t want to continue living.
 But then he meets Allison, a mental hospital escapee making a new life for herself, living alone in a greenhouse.
 What follows is by turns touching and zany, tragic and comic, as Will goes in search of proof of God and winds up finding much more.

-For each novel, we are going to formulate a single question per chapter that is designed to provoke contemplation and conversation.
-As I continue to read The Last Gentleman, I will add questions to this blog post.
+For The Last Gentleman, I am going to formulate a single question per chapter that is designed to provoke contemplation and conversation.
+As I continue to read the novel, I will add questions to this blog post.
 Within brackets, I have written titles for each of the chapters.

 As Will Barrett uses his newly acquired and costly telescope in Central Park, the narrator says: “Often nowadays people do not know what to do and so live out their lives as if they were waiting for some sign or other” (6).